Courses

 STAFF, STAFF

 This course will address the principles and techniques of effective therapy with couples.
 Various couples treatment models will be described with a focus on applicability to different client needs in a variety of settings.
 Intimate partner violence detection, prevention, and treatment will be integrated into the treatment of couples.
-(3 units; Fall/OPS)
+(3 units; Fall & Online)

 PSY511-B